What is Whiplash?

-- Car gets hit from behind, which causes the seat to push against the back.
+- The car gets hit from behind, which causes the seat to push against the back.
 The spine then gets loaded with forces that compress the cervical spine upward against the head.

 - The torso (in contact with the seat) continues to accelerate forward but the head (not in contact with the seat yet) does not.
 As a result, the cervical spine’s natural C-shape (lordosis curve) temporarily becomes an unnatural S-shape.
 The abnormal compression and shearing forces can potentially damage intervertebral discs, facet joints, and other neck structures.

-- Person’s head slams backward into the accelerating seat.
+- Person’s head slams back into the accelerating seat.
 Soft tissues at the front of the neck are likely to be injured here as the neck rapidly extends backward.

 - The head bounces off the seat and now accelerates forward.